In general monstera deliciosas are easy to care for plants that look stunning and do well in almost any household...

 It’s a good idea to repot monsteras early spring if you want them to grow more than their current pot allows.
 Although these plants seem to do ok when rootbound and kept in their pot, they will just not grow as much when this is the case.

 Monsteras are quite tough and will do well in a normal household humidity.
+50-60% is the ideal humidity for a monstera.
 However they are tropical plants and so will grow nice and green if given higher humidity levels.
 You can mist them occasionally when watering if you like, especially in drier months.

 Household temperatures are normally ok, but they prefer upwards (20 to 30°C) is ideal.
 Don’t let them get any cold draughts or very low temperatures, so move them away from cold windows in the winter.